Skip to main content

 Lamingtons

-Sponge cake squares dipped in chocolate icing and rolled in desiccated coconut.
-Often filled with jam or cream.
-Named after Lord Lamington, Queensland governor (1896-1901).
-National cake of Australia, found at every bakery and fundraising stall.
+Sponge cake squares dipped in chocolate icing and rolled in desiccated coconut, sometimes filled with jam or cream.
+They're named after Lord Lamington, Queensland's governor from 1896 to 1901.
+Often called Australia's national cake, you'll find them at any bakery and most fundraising stalls.

 Regional Specialties & Local Favorites